If you're still unsure whether to file a complaint after reading our fact sheets or the answers to these three frequently asked questions, contact us.

 Q. Should I File?

 A. If you think that your rights have been violated in Westchester County because of discrimination, you should contact the Human Rights Commission.
 In some cases you may be referred to other local human rights agencies to file a complaint.
 The Westchester County Human Rights Commission office will make sure you receive timely and confidential assistance.

 Q. When To File?

 A. You must file a formal written complaint within one year of the alleged discriminatory act, so it is important to contact us as soon as possible.
 We will begin by asking you to complete a Statement of Facts relating to your claim of discrimination.
-If you think you may have a basis for a claim please complete the intake questionnaire (Cuestionario Inicial) and mail it to the Human Rights Commission office located at:
+Contact us at:

 White Plains, NY 10601

 Q. What Will Happen?

 A. If you have been the victim of discrimination, what you may be entitled to could include: